 C15.
 Have surveys from convention guests been conducted to identify their desired level of quality, services, amenities, room rates, etc. at the new convention hotel?

 Not specifically.
-However meeting planners were part of the Destination Strategic Plan research (2018) and HVS Downtown Hotel Study (2015) where those surveyed clearly indicated that a full service, high quality hotel was needed to support the convention center and not a select/limited service hotel.
+However meeting planners were part of the Destination Strategic Plan research both in 2018 and the refresh in 2022.
+HVS Downtown Hotel Study (2015) showed those surveyed clearly indicated that a full service, high quality hotel was needed to support the convention center and not a select/limited service hotel.

 C16.
 Who are the City’s aspirational competitive cities once the proposed convention hotel opens?
 Once the Raleigh Convention Center expands?